3intermute/arm64_silent_syscall_hook/README.txt

         (which will mostly be saving callee-saved registers on the stack)

 {1.} ---- copying sys_call_table ----
-we will begin by vmalloc-ing (since sys_call_table can span multiple pages and must be page aligned) a new table, and copying the original table into it. this will be our "malicious" table that we will re-direct hooked syscalls to.
+we will begin by calling vmalloc (since sys_call_table can span multiple pages and must be page aligned) on a new table, and copying the original table into it. this will be our "malicious" table that we will re-direct hooked syscalls to.

 >>note: see copy_sys_call_table.h